 - blood vessels

-Opthalmoscopy may also be called funduscopy or retinal examination.
+Ophthalmoscopy may also be called funduscopy or retinal examination.

-- damage to the optic nerve
+- damage to your optic nerve

 - retinal tear or detachment